 Previous funding rounds

-Gardiner Foundation: Working in Dairy Communities
+Gardiner Foundation Working in Dairy Communities Small Grants

 These grants aim to strengthen small Victorian dairy communities, help build their capacity to deal with local issues, and enhance existing community infrastructure.